pocketvince/Restoration-Teletext-RTBF/README.md

 In the past, RTBF teletext offered access to subtitles, news, sports updates, weather,...
 Making it a key information source before the internet.

-I first encountered teletext in the late 90's.

 My goal now is to extract as many screenshots as possible, enhance them, and recreate a snapshot of the past.

 Teletext evolved over the years, and I’ll keep updating the project on GitHub.